User-Level Management

 was specifically designed to leave current distribution proce-

 dures intact.
-The DB is populated from existing master group
+The DB is populated from existing primary group

 files with no data added or subtracted.
-Updated master files
+Updated primary files

 derived from DB content are exactly the same format as current

 files.
-The only anticipated differences are that the new master
+The only anticipated differences are that the new primary

 files will be created in a different location and that an extra